-A warranty is a voluntary promise offered by a person or business who sold the product or service to you.
+A warranty is a voluntary promise from a person or business who sold a product or service to you.

-When you buy the product or service, the promise becomes a right that can be enforced under the Australian Consumer Law (ACL).
+When you buy the product or service, the warranty becomes a right that can be enforced under Australian Consumer Law.

 Warranty against defects

 A warranty against defects is usually limited by time.
 All suppliers, manufacturers and service providers that provide you with a warranty against defects must comply with that warranty.
-If they do not, you may bring an action against the person or business who provided the warranty, either under the ACL or for breach of contract.
+If they do not, you may bring an action against the person or business who provided the warranty, either under Australian Consumer Law or for breach of contract.

 Formal or informal document